Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 You are expected to take a number of steps (usually at least 3) each week in order to have the best chance of getting a job.
 This can include applying for jobs, looking for vacancies, writing your CV and registering with employment agencies.

 To keep receiving Jobseeker’s Allowance, you must sign a claimant commitment.
-This will be drawn up at a face-to-face interview with a work coach.
+This will be drawn up at a face-to-face interview with a Department for Work and Pensions 'work coach'.

 It will include details of your availability for work (including any restrictions imposed by your condition), the sort of work you are looking for, how you will look for work and what you intend to do to improve your job prospects.